LOADING ...

 Soon she reappeared,

-Carrying in her arms their and joy, their child.
+Carrying in her arms their pride and joy, child.

-So severe that as one eye looked out the disappeared behind its nose
+So severe that as one eye looked out the other behind its nose

-Not in my name, Tony, you war leader you
+Not in my name, Tony, you great war you

-Terror is still terror, gets to frame the rules
+Terror is still terror, whosoever to frame the rules

 History's not written by the or the damned